Is Hard Work Enough?

 Strong skills, talents, and hard work are prerequisites to success, yet they are insufficient in most organizations.
 Working up, down and sideways; knowing your own and other's motivators; enhancing energy; being decisive at the right level; and knowing how to influence others, frequently outweigh working hard to find the correct answer.
 Most often, a range of solutions will work - the win then goes to the one who can bring about the results, while building capability and energy for the next challenge in the people around them.

-If you'd like to learn more about how to develop behaviors in your organization that deliver results while building capability and energy, please contact me through my website.
+If you'd like to learn more about how to develop behaviors in your organization that deliver results while building capability and energy, please contact me.